Zeenobit/moonshine_save/README.md

 - Use serializable components to represent the saved state of your game and store them on saved entities.
   - See [Reflect](https://docs.rs/bevy_reflect/latest/bevy_reflect/#the-reflect-trait) for details on how to make components serializable.
 - If required, define a system which spawns a view entity for each spawned saved entity.
-  - You may want to use [Added](https://docs.rs/bevy/latest/bevy/ecs/query/struct.Added.html) to initialize view entities.
+  - You may want to use [Added](https://docs.rs/bevy/latest/bevy/ecs/query/struct.Added.html) or [Component Hooks](https://docs.rs/bevy/latest/bevy/ecs/component/trait.Component.html#adding-components-hooks) to initialize view entities.
 - Create a link between saved entities and their view entity.
-  - This can be done using a non-serializable component/resource.
+  - It is good to use [Relationship](https://docs.rs/bevy/latest/bevy/ecs/relationship/trait.Relationship.html) for this, but this mapping can exist anywhere.

 > [!TIP]
-> See [👁️ Moonshine View](https://github.com/Zeenobit/moonshine_view) for an automated, generic implementation of this pattern.
+> See [👁️ Moonshine View](https://github.com/Zeenobit/moonshine_view) for a generic implementation of this pattern.

 For example, suppose we want to represent a player character in a game.
 Various components are used to store the logical state of the player, such as `Health`, `Inventory`, or `Weapon`.